Power Apps: what is it and how it works (2026 guide)" loading="lazy">Power Apps: what is it and how it works (2026 guide)

 Does Power Apps integrate with SharePoint?

-Yes, it’s one of the most common SME integrations (lists and documents).
+Yes, it’s one of the most common SME integrations, especially for lists and documents.

 Does Power Apps work on smartphones?

-Yes—especially Canvas Apps, which are often designed for mobile use.
+Yes, especially Canvas Apps, which are often designed for mobile use on smartphones and tablets.

 How long does it take to build an app?